alvarogarcia7/blog_source/source/_posts/2015-10-10-draft_local-pipeline.markdown

 git push pipeline $branch
 ```

-This will trigger the pipeline execution.
+After the git hook is installed, this will trigger the pipeline execution.

 ----